 The Metrobuses are comfortable with air conditioning onboard and fairly clean interiors.
 The cost of using the Metrobus is only $0.25 for any one-way ride.
 Regardless of if you are going one stop or to the end of the line.

 If you hop on a bus that uses one of the toll roads then the fare increases to $1.25.
 Be aware of this for the Corredor Sur & Corredor Norte.
 If you take the bus to the airport, then you can save quite a bit by paying $1.25 instead of approximately $15 in an Uber or taxi.

 To ride the Metrobus you will need a MetroCard which costs $2.00.
 You can buy these at grocery stores like Super 99 or El Rey or at the terminal.

 Operating in Panama since 2014, the new subway is very clean, reliable, and easy to use.
 There is currently only one line, so no worries in trying to navigate a complicated subway system.
 Each ride only costs $0.35 and you will need a MetroCard as mentioned before for the buses.
 It also works on the Metro.

 In El Cangrejo, there are 2 subway stops – one at Via Brasil and the other one at La Iglesia del Carmen.
 The subway will take you towards Casco Viejo and loop you back to Albrook Terminal.

 Going the other way, the subway takes you out away from town.
 Metro Line Two is in construction and will go all the way to the airport.
 This line will hopefully be open in the next year or two.

 Bike Around the City

-Don’t already have a bike?
+Don’t have a bike?
 In El Cangrejo you can visit MTB bike shop right off Via Argentina.
-They specialize in mountain bikes, which might be good idea given the pothole situation.
+They specialize in mountain bikes, which might be a good idea given the pothole situation.